In this guide we’ll look at the best TIG welders.

 TIG welders need to be warm to start welding efficiently.
 However, it is difficult to warm a welding torch up without welding with it.
 Therefore without auto hot start, you will often have to weld with scrap metal to warm up the machine.
 This wastes time and material.
-However, auto hot start enables you to start the welder with the torch hot.
+However, auto hot start enables you to start the TIG welding machine with the torch hot.
 This leads to good welds straight away and reduces wasted time or bad welds from starting with a cold-welding torch.
 Welding when the torch isn’t sufficiently hot will result in weaker and messier welds that will require more clean up afterwards.

 Arc force stabilization

 Arc force is the correlation between amperage and voltage.
-Arc force stabilization allows these two variables to be very consistent by stabilizing them.
-So, for example, when using a shorter arc length in your setting the voltage will drop.
-With arc force stabilization, the machine will then turn up the amperage to maintain a consistent weld that is clean and strong.
+Arc force stabilization allows these two variables to remain consistent by stabilizing them.
+For example, when using a shorter arc length in your setting the voltage will drop.
+With arc force stabilization the TIG welding machine will increase the amperage to maintain a consistent weld that is clean and strong.
 If the voltage and or amperage fluctuate the heat and length of your flame are going to fluctuate with it, leading to inconsistent, weaker welds.